-The New York for All Act
+Pass the New York for All Act

 Fight back against Trump’s mass deportation agenda and protect immigrant communities in New York.

-All New Yorkers, regardless of immigration status or how long they have been in our state, want to lead open lives, participate in their communities, provide for their family, and access health care without intimidation.
-With President Donald Trump promising to tear families apart, devastate immigrant communities, and carry out mass deportations, it is even more critical to protect our immigrant neighbors.
+All New Yorkers, regardless of immigration status or how long they have lived here, want the same basic things: to participate in their communities, provide for their family, and live without fear.
+Yet President Trump and Immigration and Customs Enforcement (ICE)’s anti-immigrant agenda is making this impossible.

 Dalila's Story